jane-pratt/Nobel_Laureates/README.md

 # Nobel_Laureates
 Exploring data about Nobel Laureates with R

-This project will have several aspects
+This project will have several aspects:

 - Querying the Rest API provided by the Nobel Prize Organisation to gather information about Nobel Laureates and the prizes that they won
 - Flattening the JSON data so that it can be saved as a CSV file